HomeScalp MicropigmentationServicesBlogReviewsAboutContact

 Best Haircuts (in order):

 3. 3.
-Medium length with taper (18%) — Embraces natural wave, versatile styling.
+Medium length with taper - Embraces natural wave and keeps styling flexible.

 Styling Tips: